Kakamotobi/Learned/Backend/Node/07-Express-Middleware.md

 const express = require("express");
 const app = express();

+// Routes
 app.use((req, res, next) => {
-	req.requestTime = Date.now(); // Now, in every one of our route handlers, we have access to req.requestTime console.log(req.method, req.path);
+	req.requestTime = Date.now(); // Now, in every one of our route handlers/controllers, we have access to req.requestTime
+	console.log(req.method, req.path);
 	next();
 });